Do immigrants face more penalties for committing a crime?

 For immigration purposes, there is a huge difference between arrest and conviction.
 Arrests can be explained a lot easier than convictions.
 It's very important to seek an immigrant criminal defense attorney immediately after an arrest.
 Do not let your bad situation get worse.
 It's almost impossible to turnover convictions.
 As an immigrant, it's highly advisable to not represent yourself--the consequences of a convictions are too heavy.

-Wais Azami is an helps immigrants from his Garden Grove and Seal Beach offices to provide OC criminal defense of immigrants.
+Wais Azami is a criminal defense attorney who helps immigrants from his Garden Grove office.